jina-ai/jina/docs/fundamentals/flow/flow-api.md

     f.block()
 ```

-Now, sending HTTP data request to `/foo` is equivalent to calling `f.post('/foo', ...)` in the Python client.
+Now, sending an HTTP data request to the `/foo` endpoint is equivalent to calling `f.post('/foo', ...)` using the Python Client.

 You can add more kwargs to build richer semantics on your HTTP endpoint.
 Those meta information will be rendered by Swagger UI and be forwarded to the OpenAPI schema.